pingcap/tidb/docs/design/2021-03-30-small-table-caching.md

 The syntax of OceanBase's replicated table is to add the DUPLICATE_SCOPE option after the CREATE TABLE statement.

-I propose to use “ALTER TABLE t CACHE ON” or similar syntax to cache the table.
+I propose to use "ALTER TABLE t CACHE ON" or similar syntax to cache the table.
 This is a switch that can be specified to be turned ON or OFF.
 Users can choose to use it for small tables.
 The write performance after caching will be very low.

-“ALTER TABLE t CACHE” is a DDL operation.
+"ALTER TABLE t CACHE" is a DDL operation.
 Assuming that all tidb instances know that a table is not cached, there is no correctness problem; Assuming that all tidb instances make a consensus that a table is cached, the correctness is guaranteed by the locking algorithm mentioned before.
 However, during the DDL operation, if some tidb instances think that the cache is enabled, and some instances think that the cache is not enabled, there would be a problem.

 To address that problem,  an intermediate `Switching` state is introduced, the schema change process is similar to the table lock implementation:
 Disabled => Switching => Enabled